OpenBCI/Documentation/docs/06Software/01-OpenBCISoftware/02_GUI_Widget_Guide.md

 **Key Press**: When KeyPress is on, you can perform tasks and whenever you are focused, either your UP arrow or SPACE key will be pressed.
 Otherwise, it will be released.

-**W_Focus Folder**: This folder contains the original data the focus widget was based on, and materials (including an example and instructions) regarding Arduino output.
+**W_Focus Folder**: This folder contains the original data the focus widget was based on and materials (including an example and instructions) regarding Arduino output.

 ## Band Power
 <img src="https://github.com/openbci-archive/Docs/blob/master/assets/images/GUI_BandPower.jpg?raw=true" width="50%">